781flyingdutchman/background_downloader/README.md

 A common use for the `MemoryTaskQueue` is enqueueing a large number of tasks.
 This can 'choke' the downloader if done in a loop, but is easy to do when adding all tasks to a queue.
 The `minInterval` field of the `MemoryTaskQueue` ensures that the tasks are fed to the `FileDownloader` at a rate that does not grind your app to a halt.

 The default `TaskQueue` is the `MemoryTaskQueue` which, as the  name suggests, keeps everything in memory.
 This is fine for most situations, but be aware that the queue may get dropped if the OS aggressively moves the app to the background.
 Tasks still waiting in the queue will not be enqueued, and will therefore be lost.
-If you want a `TaskQueue` with more persistence, or add different prioritzation and concurrency roles, then subclass the `MemoryTaskQueue` and add your own persistence or logic.
+If you want a `TaskQueue` with more persistence, or add different prioritization and concurrency roles, then subclass the `MemoryTaskQueue` and add your own persistence or logic.
-In addition, if your app is supended by the OS due to resource constraints, tasks waiting in the queue will not be enqueued to the native platform and will not run in the background.
+In addition, if your app is suspended by the OS due to resource constraints, tasks waiting in the queue will not be enqueued to the native platform and will not run in the background.
 TaskQueues are therefore best for situations where you expect the queue to be emptied while the app is still in the foreground.

 ### Changing WiFi requirements